trxcllnt/csv-to-arrow-js/README.md

 # csv-to-arrow-js
-A proof of concept demo to transform CSV to Arrow in JS using PapaParse and the new Arrow Builders
+A proof of concept demo to transform CSV to Arrow in JS using [`csvtojson`](https://www.npmjs.com/package/csvtojson) and the new Arrow Builder stream APIs.

-Uses the new Builders from this PR: https://github.com/apache/arrow/pull/4476
+See this PR for more information: https://github.com/apache/arrow/pull/4476

 ### Cloning